orionrobots/orionrobots.github.io/content/wiki/cad.md

 SPICE is a simulation tool only, but projects like gEDA and programs like Multisim offer the full WYSIWIG editor and simulation.
 Verilog is a system used both to model behaviour of complex logic devices, and sometimes actually program them - <a href="/wiki/fpga.html" title="Field Programmable Gate Array">FPGAs</a>.
 It is a programming language, but you may find visual representations of its behaviour.
 One well known implementation is the free Icarus simulator.
 Multisim also can be augmented with a verilog simulator.

 OrionRobots are currently interested in getting information regarding CAD and EDA systems which can run on the move on phones and tablets.
-If anyone knows of any EDA or CAD systems that run on one- Please use twitter to let us know.
+If anyone knows of any EDA or CAD systems that run on one- Please let us know.